Kidney Stone Treatment in Tucson, AZ

 There are several varieties of Kidney stones.
 The most common type is calcium oxalate.
-Other types include uric acid, struvite and phosphorous.
+Other types include uric acid, struvite, and phosphorous.
 After your stone has been treated or passed, your doctor will check your urine for 24 hours and do blood tests.
-The results of these may show if excess of certain types of minerals are being spilled into your urine or are circulating in your blood. .
+The results of these may show if excess of certain types of minerals are being spilled into your urine or are circulating in your blood.

 This is the most common type of stone.
 These stones cannot be dissolved with medicine.
 The only treatment is letting the small ones pass and treating the larger ones with ESWL or surgery.
-After the stones have be passed or removed, then preventing further formation is the priority.
+After the stones have been passed or removed, then preventing further formation is the priority.
 In addition to increasing fluid intake, citrate in the form of lemonade or citrate pills (UroCit-K, K-dur) should be added.
 Findings from the 24-hour urine collection or blood work may indicate additional medications to prevent further stone formation.

 Uric Acid Stones